 Current Employer Plan Limitation

-The Rule of 55 applies only to the plan of the employer you’re leaving at 55 or older.
+The exception applies only to the plan of the employer you’re leaving at 55 or older.
 Old 401(k)s or IRAs don’t qualify.
-For example, if you leave Company B at 56, you can access Company B’s 401(k) penalty-free, but not a 401(k) from Company A left years ago.
-Some plans allow partial withdrawals, letting you take $10,000 yearly while keeping the rest invested, but confirm with your administrator.
+Some plans allow partial withdrawals (e.g., taking a set amount yearly while keeping the rest invested)—confirm with your administrator.

 Avoid Rolling Over to an IRA Too Soon

-Rolling your 401(k) into an IRA before taking Rule of 55 distributions makes those funds ineligible.
-Think of your 401(k) as a special key—once it’s an IRA, the lock changes.
+Rolling a 401(k) into an IRA before taking Rule of 55 distributions makes those funds ineligible under this rule.

 Special Rule for Public Safety Employees